AlexanderDilthey/MHC-PRG/README.md

 To install the package, please follow this procedure:

-1. Download the MHC-PRG data package, which will also set up the right file structure.
+1. Download the MHC-PRG data package (http://birch.well.ox.ac.uk/MHC-PRG.tar.gz - c.
+213GB), which will also set up the right file structure.
 We assume that you have uncompressed the data into ~/MHC-PRG.

 2. Now, cd into the directory ~/MHC-PRG/src.
 Use git to clone a copy of this repository into the src directory.